Home → Maine State Library Special Collections

 From 1972 through 1994, the Library created an index to significant Maine news and obituaries in the Augusta newspaper, the Kennebec Journal.
 This card catalog index is available in the Library.

-On permanent display in the Maine Room is the Maine Author Collection of more than 10,000 volumes.
-This collection contains an outstanding representation of works, including those of Madame Sarah Wood (1759-1853), Maine's first woman novelist; the complete works of Jacob Abbott (1803-1879), a pioneer writer of books for children; the historical writings of Jacob's brother John S.C.
+The Maine Author Collection contains more than 10,000 volumes.
+Included is an outstanding representation of works, including those of Madame Sarah Wood (1759-1853), Maine's first woman novelist; the complete works of Jacob Abbott (1803-1879), a pioneer writer of books for children; the historical writings of Jacob's brother John S.C.
 Abbott (1805-1877), as well as the fiction of two prolific writers of stories for boys, Elijah Kellogg (1813-1901) and James Otis Kaler (1848-1912).
 Also included are the works of contemporary authors such as Stephen King and Carolyn Chute.
-Works in the collection may be found in the library catalog.
+Works in the collection may be found in the Catalog .

 In addition, the State Library offers the Maine Writers Database.